CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 Kurgan, Laura.
 “Mapping Considered as a Problem of Theory and Practice.”
 2013.

-*Additional text to be assigned based on course composition*
 <!--
 Desimini, Jill, and Charles Waldheim.
 “Introduction: Projecting the Landscape Imaginary.”
 2016. -->
 ### Week 6 | 2/19 | Maps & Narrative / Portfolio Presentations